RichiH/vcsh/README.md

 vcsh was designed with mr [1] in mind so you might want to install that, as well.

-Read INSTALL for detailed setup instructions.
+Read INSTALL.md for detailed setup instructions.

 Questions?
 RichiH@{Freenode,OFTC,IRCnet}